Astraea: A Token-wise Acceleration Framework for Video Diffusion Transformers: Methodology

 \paragraph{Search Space.} In our framework, the search space is $\Theta$, which can expressed as,

 where $\theta_i$ is the percentage of selected tokens at the denoising timestep $i$. $T$ is the maximal timestep.

-\paragraph{Algorithm.} We now introduce our search algorithm.
-We adopt a classic stochastic search algorithm, evolutionary algorithm (EA)~\cite{whitley1996evaluating, ashlock2006evolutionary}, to search for the optimal token allocation across denoising steps.
-In standard EA, we start by spawning the initial generation of $k$ candidates.
-Each candidate has a list of selected token percentages, $\{\theta_i\}_{w}$, that fits under the predefined token budget constraint, $\Theta_\$$.
+\paragraph{Algorithm.} We now introduce our search algorithm, which adopts the classic stochastic search framework, evolutionary algorithm (EA)~\citep{whitley1996evaluating, ashlock2006evolutionary}, to search for the optimal token allocation across denoising steps.
+EA simulates the process of natural selection, which evolves a population of candidates over generations using operations, e.g., selection, crossover, and mutation, to find a near-optimal solution.
+In EA, we start by spawning the initial generation of $K$ candidates.
+We set $K$ to be 50 in this paper.
+Each candidate has a list of selected token percentages, $\{\theta_i\}_{k}$, $k \in [0, K)$.
+Each $\theta_i$ stands for selecting $\theta_i$ percent of tokens at the $i$th timestep.
+All $\{\theta_i\}_{k}$ values together need to fit the total token budget constraint, $\Theta_\$$.

-At each generation, the top-$k$ number of parents with smaller MSE losses are selected from the previous generation.
-We then generate $P$ number of new candidates from this top-$k$ parents.
-Each time, we randomly pick up a parent pair from the top-$k$ parents.
-The selected parent pair then goes through three key steps: crossover, mutation, and repair, to generate new candidates.
+At each generation, the top-$K$ number of parents with smaller MSE losses are selected from the previous generation.
+We then generate $P$ number of new candidates from these top-$K$ parents ($P$ = 30).
+For each new candidate, we randomly pick a parent pair from the top-$K$ parents.
+The selected parent pair then goes through three key steps: crossover, mutation, and repair, to generate those new candidates.
 These newly generated candidates are added to the current population.
 These new candidates are then evaluated based on the MSE between the original video output and the output generated using the selected tokens.
-Finally, the top-$k$ candidates with the lowest MSEs are selected for the next generation.

-Next, we explain the procedure of these three key steps, as shown in \Fig{fig:ea_algorithm}.
+Finally, the top-$K$ candidates with the lowest MSEs are selected for the next generation.
+After $G$ generations ($G = 30$), we will pick the best candidate as the solution for our token allocation.
+Next, we explain the three key steps in this process, as shown in \Fig{fig:ea_algorithm}.

-\textit{\underline{Crossover.}} This step aims to generate a new candidate by combining two randomly picked candidates from the existing population.
+\textit{\underline{Crossover.}} This step aims to generate a new candidate by combining two randomly picked candidates from the previous population.
 We propose two crossover strategies: \textit{uniform crossover} and \textit{block crossover}.
 Given two parent candidates, $\{\theta_i\}_{p0}$ and $\{\theta_i\}_{p1}$, uniform crossover randomly selects each $\theta_i$ from either parent with equal probability to form a new candidate.
 In contrast, block crossover first randomly creates a contiguous subset of timesteps within the range $[0, T]$.
 The new candidate then inherits all $\theta_i$ values within this subset from one parent, and the remaining values from the other parent.
 In the crossover step, we randomly pick between uniform crossover and block crossover.